-In accordance with Sections 4, 5 and 5A of the Land Tax Act 1936, an exemption from land tax may be granted in the following circumstances:
+In accordance with Sections 4, 5 and 5A of the Land Tax Act 1936, an exemption or relief from land tax may be granted in the following circumstances:

 1. Where the land was the principal place of residence of the owner: